Utah Deaf History and Culture

 Dr. Robert G. Sanderson

 • During the 1988 Deaf President Now Protest at Gallaudet University, Dr. Sanderson, a member of the Gallaudet Board of Trustees, advocated for the appointment of a Deaf president rather than a hearing president.
 Eventually, Dr. I. King Jordan was hired as the first Deaf president (UAD Bulletin, April 1988).
 Dr. Sanderson was well-known both locally and nationally.
-He contributed his expertise, abilities, and capabilities based on his comprehensive education and successful career before and after his retirement in 1985.
+He contributed his expertise, abilities, and capabilities, drawing on his comprehensive education and successful career, both before and after his retirement in 1985.

 • Dr. Sanderson, 90, was honored for his more than 60 years of service and dedication to the Deaf community in Utah and across the nation.
 He received an honorary degree from his alma mater, Gallaudet University, at the school's 141st commencement ceremony on May 14, 2010.
-Dr. Sanderson, a Gallaudet Class of 1941 graduate, has been a loyal supporter of the university throughout his life.
+Dr. Sanderson, a 1941 graduate of Gallaudet, has been a loyal supporter of the university throughout his life.
 He has been actively involved in the Deaf community on both national and local levels.
 Dr. Sanderson's life serves as a testament to his belief that "Deafness does not prevent a person from accomplishing what he sets out to do if he really wants to do it."

 Picture